This story begins in a castle overlooking a village.

 Sue: It’s Stuart Fell!
 Wait for it… Wait for it… There he goes!
 And yes, he fell very well.

-Romana tells the Doctor that his TARDIS comes pre-installed with a copy of the Record of Rassillon.
+When Romana reminds the Doctor that his TARDIS comes pre-installed with a copy of the Record of Rassillon, he tells her she’s wonderful.

 Sue: Get a room.